PaptwanAvinash/SneakersApp/README.md

 below details show information Screen wise

 Screen 1 : Home Screen
-contain list of shoes in a recyclerView with Grid layout manager 2 item per row. for now we are using dummy data for products. click on any product will redirect you to detail page.
+list of shoes in a recyclerView with Grid layout (2 item per row). for now we are using dummy data for products. click on any product will redirect you to detail page.